 Log in to the Duo Admin Panel and navigate to Applications.

 Click Protect an Application and locate Microsoft Azure Active Directory in the applications list.
 Click Protect this Application.
 (See Getting Started for help.)

 Before you can proceed, Duo needs read access to your Azure Active Directory tenant.
 Click the Authorize button, which takes you to the Azure portal.

-Sign in with an Azure service administrator account (typically an onmicrosoft.com account) that is a global administrator for Azure Active Directory.
+Sign in with the designated Azure service administrator account that has the global administrator role for this Azure Active Directory.
 If required, complete Azure MFA for that service account admin user.